oldcomputerjunk/oldcomputerjunk.github.io/_posts/2017-01-20-from-the-outside-looking-in-lca2017.markdown

 ---
 layout: post
-slug: mapbox-android-chrome-bug
+slug: from-the-outside-looking-in-lca2017
-title:  "Mapbox on Chrome on Android"
+title:  "From the outside looking in"
-date:   2016-05-22 01:00:00
+date:   2017-01-19 01:00:00
 categories:
 - realworld
 tags:
 - LCA2017 blog
 ---

-# From the outside looking in
+# From the outside looking in (reflections on linux.conf.au)

 I haven’t blogged for a while.
 Things have been busy, tiring.
 Events have transpired.
 Hopefully I will be creating new things in 2017 but there has been a lot of zig-zagging along the way.
 And across the new year break family has taken precedence.
 This is reflected in my github profile - for me opportunities to contribute to open source were scarce across 2016.